AshJaffer/flight-delay-analysis/README.md

 # US Flight Delay Analysis (2015)
+Project Conducted in SIADS 505-University of Michigan School of Information
 ## Project Overview
 This project analyzes flight delay patterns and airline performance across four major US airports (BOS, JFK, SFO, and LAX) using the Department of Transportation's 2015 dataset.
 The analysis demonstrates data manipulation techniques using Python's data science libraries to extract meaningful insights about flight operations and delays.